 Answer: He’d play the tape forward.

-Before saying Yes to ice cream (or whatever your indulgence of choice), watch the full tape.
+Before saying Yes to ice cream (or whatever your indulgence), watch the full tape.

 Then, once you’ve played the tape, ask yourself three questions.

 If I say Yes to this pleasure: